petr-kalinin/progtexts2/python_basics_en/1_if.rst

     turns on when the temperature in the room is above :math:`T` and the humidity is not higher than 80%.
     If any of these conditions isn't met, the air conditioner turns off.

-    **Input**: One line contains three numbers: temperature set by user (:math:`T`), current temperature in the room and humidity.
+    **Input**: The only line contains three numbers: temperature set by user (:math:`T`), current temperature in the room and humidity.
 Temperatures are given in degrees and the humidity in percentage.

     **Output**:  Print ``on`` if the AC will turn on and ``off`` if it'll turn off.